digitalmethodsinitiative/4cat/INSTALL.md

 python3 4cat-daemon.py start
 ```

 Other valid arguments are `stop`, `restart` and `status`.
-Note that 4CAT was
+Note that if you
+change any configuration options, you will need to `restart` the daemon for the
+changes to take effect.

-made to run on a UNIX-like system and the above will not work on Windows.
-If
+**Note:** The 4CAT was made to run on a UNIX-like system and the above will not
-you want to use Windows you can run `bootstrap.py` in the `backend` folder,
+work on Windows.
+Instead, running 4cat-daemon.py on Windows will start the
-which will run the backend directly in the terminal (this is not recommended
+4CAT backend in the terminal window, regardless of the argument given.
+The
-except for testing or development, and disabled on UNIX-like systems).
+backend can then be quit by pressing CTRL+C twice.

 ### Running the web tool
 The web tool is a Flask app.
 It is recommended that you run the web tool as a